AlexZasorin/postpwn/README.md

 - [ ] Add value to WeightedTask and increase value for older tasks, make optional
 - [ ] Allow overriding the default values for each priority
 - [ ] Move my deployment out of the main code
+- [ ] Allow "punting" of tasks further than today

 ## License